Cocaine Defense Lawyers in St. Louis

 Trafficking is a crime reserved for the distribution, delivery, or manufacturing of more than 150 grams of cocaine.
 If the quantity of cocaine is more than 150 grams but less than 450 grams, the crime will be prosecuted as a Class A felony, punishable by a minimum of 10 years in prison.
 If the amount exceeds 450 grams, Class A felony sentencing will be applied without probation or parole.
 Trafficking charges and penalties for crack cocaine are as follows: Class A felony sentencing for more than 8 grams of crack cocaine and Class A felony sentencing without probation or parole for more than 24 grams of crack cocaine.

-Individualized Representation from a Missouri Criminal Defense Lawyer
+Individualized Representation from a Missouri Drug Crime Lawyer

 Given the varying degrees of allegations and circumstances, our St. Louis criminal defense lawyers handle all drug crimes on an individual basis.
 As we have spent decades handling cocaine drug crime cases from both sides of the legal arena, we know the avenues for relief that may be available for a variety of situations.
 First-time offenders, for example, may be able to pursue alternative sentencing options that allow them to obtain treatment in lieu of incarceration.